brajendra8425/Global-sales-dashboard-/README.md

+# The Global Sales Dashboard developed on Power BI is a dynamic tool designed to offer comprehensive insights and facilitate forecasting for businesses operating in a global market landscape
 The Global Sales Dashboard developed on Power BI is a dynamic tool designed to offer comprehensive insights and facilitate forecasting for businesses operating in a global market landscape.
 This innovative dashboard harnesses the power of data visualization to provide actionable insights that drive strategic decision-making.